 Reopening in spring 2019 after a comprehensive renovation, this historic resort on 17 lush acres offers a full resort experience in a unique location between Old San Juan and Condado.
 It’s great for families, popular with groups, and as irresistible as a classic Piña Colada.
 The hotel bar is one of two locations on the island that claim to have invented that legendary drink.

 On the Condado strip, the Serafina Beach Hotel is a design-centric boutique right on the ocean.
 With 96 well-appointed rooms — colorful, modern, and loaded with amenities — the beach-chic aesthetic here sets the tone for your trip to the island.
 The hotel is close to LGBTQ nightlife and trendy restaurants.
 Come for the infinity pools, and stay for the weekend brunch overlooking the ocean.

 Dorado Beach, A Ritz-Carlton Reserve

 To the west of San Juan, this iconic property built by the Rockefellers was reborn as the second Ritz-Carlton Reserve in the world, offering the highest level of luxury.
 A mere 115 rooms (of which 14 are one-bedroom suites) are spread over 50 acres, including an entire mile of beachfront — the best on the island.
 The Spa Botanico is a breathtaking, five-acre reserve with open air, tree-house treatment platforms.
 For a big celebration, you can rent Su Casa the original plantation hacienda from the 1920s that's been modernized and renovated — complete with four bedrooms and utter exclusivity.
 It opens to a private verandah and infinity pool.

 La Concha is the most popular hotel in the area for gay visitors from all over the world, due to its friendly vibe, proximity to the gay beach (next door) and the self-perpetuating nature of popularity itself — you can always expect to see other gay guests here.
 It is a glamorous four-star luxury hotel located in the heart of Condado — trendy day and night.
-It has a mid-century modern look, the upscale casino, the Perla restaurant — set in a fabulous oceanfront shell-shaped building, multiple swimming pools, and sexy lobby bar.
+It has a mid-century modern look, the upscale casino, the Perla banquet hall — set in a fabulous oceanfront shell-shaped building, multiple swimming pools, and sexy lobby bar.

 Andalucía Guest House